Thalwil: Modern-day Thalwil

 Today this industrial past has all but vanished.
-The economy of Thalwil is mainly supported by a variety of small and medium-sized businesses, many located in the Böhni commercial estate opened in 1971.
+The economy of Thalwil is mainly supported by a variety of small and medium-sized businesses, many located in the Böni commercial estate opened in 1971.
 This includes Unisys Switzerland, which is the largest employer in Thalwil (over 500 jobs).
 There is also a range of shops, mainly located around the Gotthardstrasse.

 The main source of Thalwil's current prosperity lies in the large number of commuters (ca. 7 000) who live there but work in the economic centres of Greater Zurich.
 Today, Thalwil has mostly left its farming and industrial past behind and become a commuter base.

 Transportation

 Thalwil is located along the A3 motorway from Zurich to Chur as well as on the main railway lines from Zurich to Chur, Lucerne and Italy.
 In the summer, there are regular boats to Zurich as well as along the lake to Rapperswil, run by the Zürichsee-Schifffahrtsgesellschaft.
-Thalwil railway station is served by lines S2, S8, S21 and S24 of the Zürich S-Bahn.
+Thalwil railway station is served by lines S2, S8, and S24 of the Zürich S-Bahn.
 The Zimmerberg bus line (Zimmerbergbus), provided by the Sihltal Zürich Uetliberg Bahn (SZU), connects the Zimmerberg region and parts of the Sihl valley.